Geography of Yukon: Climate

-Source: Environment Canada

 Ecology

-Except for the Arctic Ocean coastal plain and high elevations, most of Yukon is in the boreal forest ecoregion.
+Except for the coastal plain of the Arctic Ocean and high elevations, most of Yukon is in an ecoregion that forms part of the boreal forest of Canada.
 Most mountain peaks and higher elevations are characterized by Alpine tundra while the coastal plain is Arctic coastal tundra.
-More precisely, according to Environment Canada's ecozone definitions, southern and central Yukon is part of the Boreal Cordillera Ecozone while the northern forest is part of the Taiga Cordillera Ecozone.
+More precisely, according to the ecozone definitions used by Environment and Climate Change Canada, southern and central Yukon is part of the Boreal Cordillera Ecozone while the northern forest is part of the Taiga Cordillera Ecozone.
 The Peel River area in the northeast is in the Taiga Plains Ecozone and the Arctic coast is in the Southern Arctic Ecozone.

 Plants

 Black spruce (Picea mariana), white spruce (Picea glauca), quaking aspen (Populus tremuloides) and balsam poplar (Populus balsamifera) are found throughout much of the territory.
 Although relatively uncommon, the Alaska birch (Betula neoalaskana) is also found in most areas.
-The lodgepole pine (Pinus contorta) reaches its northern extreme in the south-central part of the territory, while tamarack (Larix laricina) is found in the southeast and the subalpine fir (Abies lasiocarpa) is found at higher elevations in the southern part of the territory.
+The lodgepole pine (Pinus contorta) reaches its northern extreme in the south-central part of the territory, while tamarack (Larix laricina) is found in the southeast and the subalpine fir (Abies lasiocarpa, the official tree) is found at higher elevations in the southern part of the territory.
+Fireweed (Epilobium angustifolium) is the territories official flower.

 Animals

+It is estimated that there are over 200,000 caribou (Rangifer tarandus) in 53 herds throughout Yukon.
+The barren-ground (Rangifer tarandus groenlandicus or Rangifer tarandus grantii), which includes the 169,000 strong Porcupine caribou herd (Rangifer arcticus arcticus).
+The woodland caribou (Rangifer tarandus caribou) are boreal woodland and northern mountain caribou as designated by the Committee on the Status of Endangered Wildlife in Canada.

-The large mammals found throughout the territory include caribou (Rangifer tarandus, both barren-ground and woodland), moose (Alces alces), wolves (Canis lupus), grizzly bears (Ursus arctos horribilis) and American black bears (Ursus americanus).
-Higher elevation have Dall sheep (Ovis dalli) and, in the south, Rocky Mountain goat (Oreamnos americanus).
+Other large mammals include moose (Alces alces), wolves (Canis lupus), grizzly bears (Ursus arctos horribilis) and American black bears (Ursus americanus).
+Higher elevations have Dall sheep (also called thinhorn sheep, Ovis dalli) and, in the south, mountain goat (Oreamnos americanus).
 Polar bears (Ursus maritimus) are found on the Arctic coast.
 The mule deer (Odocoileus hermionus) and its predator, the cougar (Puma concolor), are becoming increasingly common in the south, and coyotes (Canis latrans) are increasing their range to the northern Yukon.
 Elk (Cervus canadensis) and wood bison (Bison bison athabascae) are also present.